ammahmoudi/ammahmoudi.github.io/_projects/Breast-Cancer-Prediction.md

 - **Gene Expression Data**: These columns include gene expression values and provide insights into the genetic characteristics of patients.
 - **Gene Mutation Data**: These columns contain information about gene mutations, which can be critical in cancer research.
 Gene's mutation info columns have been marked with \"\\_mut\" at the end of the names of the columns.

-Fhttps://github.com/ammahmoudi/Breast-Cancer-Prediction/tree/main/ more information please read the [data documentation](https://www.kaggle.com/datasets/raghadalharbi/breast-cancer-gene-expression-profiles-metabric).
+For more information please read the [data documentation](https://www.kaggle.com/datasets/raghadalharbi/breast-cancer-gene-expression-profiles-metabric).

 ## Code Explanation